Skilled Nominated visa (subclass 190)

 - be residing in NSW, or offshore for at least the last six months, or;

-- be residing and employed in NSW or offshore for at least the last one month.
+- be residing and employed in NSW or offshore for at least the last one month in your nominated occupation.

 This information will be carefully checked if you are invited and submit an application for NSW nomination.